 Our graduates obtain positions as environmental consultants, advisors to local or regional authorities in planning and implementation processes or officers in government agencies, but also as environmental managers and advisors in public and private companies.
 Given the growing awareness of the need to build more long-term sustainable societies, graduates from the programme will have the skills to become key players in developing strategies for a sustainable future.
 Graduates from the programme work at all types of companies and organisations, for example, Climate technology centre, Ragn Sells (waste management), Consultant companies such as WSP and SWECO, energy-related companies like E.ON, with research in companies and organisations like IVL Swedish environmental institute and municipalities.
 Many graduates go on to doctoral studies at KTH and elsewhere, mainly in their home countries.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 Sustainable development is at the core of the master's programme in Sustainable Technology since Industrial ecology is about steering today’s industry and society towards greater sustainability and resource efficiency.
 Several courses include system changes for achieving more sustainable production and consumption.
 Accordingly, all the sustainable development goals are of interest in the programme.
 The three sustainable development goals most apparent in the programme are:

-Depending on your chosen elective courses, you can acquire specific tools and skills aimed at creating a sustainable future, such as system analytical tools, scenario methodologies such as back-casting, management systems in companies and environmental modelling.
-This will make you a strong candidate for working both in companies (in their sustainability offices), organisations such as the UN, Climate technology centres and a range of consultant companies dealing with environmental and sustainable projects.
+Depending on your chosen elective courses, you can acquire specific tools and skills to create a sustainable future, such as system analytical tools, scenario methodologies such as back-casting, management systems in companies and environmental modelling.
+This will make you a strong candidate for working in companies (in their sustainability offices), organisations such as the UN, Climate technology centres and various consultant companies dealing with environmental and sustainable projects.

 Faculty and research